HienNguyen2311/deals_agents/README.md

-# Smart Agentic Price Prediction Framework
+# Agentic Price Prediction Framework

 This project delivers a modular, agent-based system for automated product price estimation and deal discovery within the e-commerce space.
 Leveraging large language models (LLMs), including both GPT and fine-tuned open-source models, classical machine learning and state-of-the-art retrieval and embedding technologies, the framework enables robust and explainable price predictions on product listings.
 Visual dashboards and real-time interactions are powered through Gradio/Plotly.
 On the other hand, data management utilizes Chroma and scalable cloud platforms such as Modal.